SIT30816 Certificate III in Commercial Cookery

-To achieve a Certificate III in Commercial Cookery, twenty-five units must be successfully completed.
+To achieve SIT30816 Certificate III in Commercial Cookery, twenty-five units of competence must be successfully completed.
 These include twenty-one core units and four electives.

 The four elective units can be selected from the named electives in the qualification, or from elsewhere in the SIT Training Package, or any other current Training Package or accredited course.